jorgefranconunes/avrtk/00README-developers.txt

 == Configure the development tree

-In order to use the build system you will need to create a configuration file named +Makfile.conf+ in the root of the source tree.
+In order to use the build system you will need to create a configuration file named `Makfile.conf` in the root of the source tree.
 See an example below and adapt it to you specific environment:

 ----